bcgov/nr-permitting-data-spec/README.md

 ## Goals/Roadmap

+The common specifications are to
+* enable a consistent cross sector data governance, including the consistent collection of data and metadata
+* develops patterns, guidance and opportunities on data quality, data visualization, information gaps
+* leverage a common integrated permitting data schema in an environment for reporting and analytics
+* feed intelligence to the sector, moving towards harmonized statuses, activity-based permit bundling and application process tracking

 ## Getting Help or Reporting an Issue

 ## How to Contribute

 *If you are including a Code of Conduct, make sure that you have a [CODE_OF_CONDUCT.md](SAMPLE-CODE_OF_CONDUCT.md) file, and include the following text in here in the README:*
 "Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms."

+# Issues/Suggestions

+Make suggestions or recommendations by creating issues [here](https://github.com/bcgov/nr-permitting-data-spec/issues/new)!
+Issues are [markdown](https://guides.github.com/features/mastering-markdown/) supported.

 ## License